• Skip to primary navigation

 Although there are a number of protocols available, we’re going to cover five of the most common connection protocols, and one newer protocol:

 OpenVPN is the industry standard and most secure commercial software.
-In most cases, your VPN service will default to an OpenVPN connection.
+In most cases, your provider will default to an OpenVPN connection.

-However, there is a newer VPN protocol called WireGuard that is quickly becoming even more popular than OpenVPN.
+However, there is a newer security protocol called WireGuard that is quickly becoming even more popular than OpenVPN.
 It’s fast, lightweight and considered to be even more secure than all the older options.

-There are some VPNs like Mozilla VPN that only offer WireGuard as a connection option.
-In most commercials VPNs, though, you’ll probably have a choice between a few different connection protocols.
+There are some companies like Mozilla that only offer WireGuard as a connection option and a growing number of VPNs that offer Wireguard.
+In most commercial services, though, you’ll probably have a choice between a few different connection protocols.

 Brief History of Virtual Private Networks